openhab/openhab-addons/addons/binding/org.openhab.binding.freebox/README.md

 | Refresh Interval         | refreshInterval | The refresh interval in seconds which is used to poll given Freebox Server.| false | 30 |
 | Use only HTTP API        | useOnlyHttp     | Use HTTP API even if HTTPS is available.                | false    | false   |

-If the parameter _ipAddress_ is not set, the binding will use the default address used by Free to access your Freebox Server (mafreebox.freebox.fr).
+If the parameter _fqdn_ is not set, the binding will use the default address used by Free to access your Freebox Server (mafreebox.freebox.fr).
 The bridge thing will initialize only if a valid application token (parameter _appToken_) is filled.

 ### Phone